pnpm/pnpm.io/docs/cli/publish.md

 Try to publish packages even if their current version is already found in the registry.

+### --report-summary

+Added in: v6.5.0

+Save the list of published packages to `pnpm-publish-summary.json`.
+Useful when some other tooling is used to report the list of published packages.

 ### --filter &lt;package_selector\>

 Added in: 4.6.0